Archaeological Research Facility

 The Center for Children Who Stutter provides assessment and treatment for young children who stutter.
 These very young children require state-of-the-art prevention and treatment provided by professionals who are experts in stuttering.

-Education and research to improve services for children who stutter are also goals of the center.
-The center was a logical extension of a four-year study (1992-1996) funded by the National Institutes of Health, which provided guidance in the selection of assessment and treatment approaches and access to the families of children who stutter in our service area.
+The goals of the center are to educate and research stuttering to improve services for children who stutter.
+The center was a logical extension of a four-year study (1992-96) funded by the National Institutes of Health, which provided guidance in the selection of assessment and treatment approaches and access to the families of children who stutter in the center’s service area.

 The Center for Children Who Stutter is supported by the Department of Human Communication Studies and the College of Communications.
-The center works closely with the National Stuttering Association, a self-help group for people who stutter, and the Stuttering Foundation of America.
+The center also works closely with the National Stuttering Association, a self-help organization for people who stutter, the Stuttering Foundation of America and other national and international stuttering support organizations across the world.

 Center for Collaborative Research and Prototype Development

-The Center for Collaborative Research and Prototype Development’s mission is to provide a portal for directed engineering sciences research, and prototype design and manufacturing, to regional industry partners.
-The purpose is to create a mutually beneficial research platform between the College of Engineering and Computer Science and local industry, where students gain practical critical thinking skills explicitly relevant to a sponsoring partner’s domain (e.g., aerospace, automotive, manufacturing).
+The Center for Collaborative Research and Prototype Development’s mission, in collaboration with industry partners, is to provide a portal for directed engineering research and design projects.
+The purpose is to create a mutually beneficial research platform between the College of Engineering and Computer Science and local industry, where students gain practical experience explicitly related to a sponsoring partner’s domain as well as where industry partners benefit from potentially innovative ideas and product design from engineering students.
+Industry sponsors also benefit from having recruitment access to students who are already familiar with their organization’s research goals.
+These deliverables are achieved by integrating mentorship from industry experts with the interdisciplinary knowledge base of engineering students and faculty, and through use of the college’s broad engineering capabilities and state-of-the-art engineering labs.

-The center will welcome all individuals interested in contributing to the curriculum development, research and outreach agenda of the center.
-These include external entities (which include but are not limited to representatives from industry, academia and government) interested in making a specific contribution to the center goals.
+The center welcomes all individuals interested in contributing to curriculum development, research and outreach agenda of the center.
+These include external entities (which include, but are not limited to, representatives from industry, academia and government) interested in making a specific contribution to the center’s goals.

 Center for Community Collaboration

-The Center for Community Collaboration at California State University, Fullerton seeks to strengthen children, youth and families in collaboration with public agencies and community-based organizations through the support of the College of Health and Human Development.
+The Center for Community Collaboration at Cal State Fullerton seeks to strengthen communities through reciprocal collaboration with public agencies and community-based organizations through the cooperative activities of the College of Health and Human Development.

-The center focuses on the ever-evolving education and practice needs of the community by: (1) providing the highest quality learning opportunities through partnerships with other agencies or organizations to offer interdisciplinary training workshops and certificate programs for human services, community health and education professionals; (2) supporting applied scholarship, collaborative research and dissemination of knowledge that informs, supports and strengthens the community such as collecting research data, identifying community needs, resources, funding streams, services and results; and (3) assisting the capacity building of communities with training and technical assistance in areas such as promising practices, outcomes assessment and as an information resource on policy issues for organizations serving children, youth and families.
+The CCC focuses on the ever-evolving education and practice needs of the community by: 1) providing the highest quality learning opportunities through partnerships with other agencies or organizations to offer interdisciplinary training workshops and certificate programs for human services, community health and education professionals; 2) supporting applied scholarship, collaborative research and dissemination of knowledge that informs, supports and strengthens the community such as collecting research data, identifying community needs, resources, funding streams, services and results; and 3) assisting the capacity building of communities with training and technical assistance in areas such as promising practices, outcomes assessment and as an information resource on policy issues for organizations serving communities and diverse population.

 Center for Computational and Applied Mathematics